Select Page

 Spring 2024

 QPWS, SRWC members and QTPN conducted a survey of the Black-clubbed Spider Orchid Caladenia atroclavia (EN) to assess the persistence of the main Girraween population (69 individuals recorded).
+This endangered orchid is endemic to Girraween National Park and adjacent lands.
+Consortium members noted that flowering occurred a full month early in 2024.

 Survey Training Workshop participants at Noosa conducted a survey of Bacon Wood Archidendron lovelliae (VU) locating >60 individuals.
+This vulnerable plant is found on coastal sands in rainforest communities from just north of Noosa to the Fraser Island region and has stunning pink-red and white flowers.

 Mooloolah Landcare Survey Training Workshop participants located 331 individuals of the Banished Stink Bush Zieria exsul (CR) at Sugarbag Recreational Reserve (194 individuals were found in the original survey by Sunshine Coast Council earlier in the same year).